Apr 10, 2021

 Canzleÿ der Republik Bern.

-The file concerning the settlement of Wenzel Himmelbauer's estate (Mag.
-ZG, A2, 2356/1793) in the holdings of the Vienna municipal court does not survive, because most of the files that contained only correspondence and not an actual Sperrs-Relation (probate file) were discarded long before this material in came to the city archives in 1924.
+The file concerning the settlement of Wenzel Himmelbauer's estate (A-Wsa, Mag.
+ZG, A2, 2356/1793) in the holdings of the Vienna municipal court does not survive, because most of the files that contained only correspondence and not an actual Sperrs-Relation (probate file) were discarded long before this material came to the city archives in 1924.
 The correspondence between the Bernese and Viennese municipal court is documented in the entries relating to this file in the protocols of the fascicles two and three, the co-called Officiosa (today A-Wsa, Serie 1.2.3.2.B1).
 The earliest entry related to Wenzel Himmelbauer's death refers to the Viennese court's aforementioned request for information concerning Himmelbauer's estate, and the above response from Bern that the debts of this estate exceed the assets.

 The entry in the 1793 Officiosa concerning the correspondence about Wenzel Himmelbauer's estate (A-Wsa, Mag.
 ZG, B1/36, lit.
 H, 150)